Sophie's Choice (film): Plot

-Nathan tells Sophie and Stingo he is doing groundbreaking research at Pfizer, but Nathan's physician brother tells Stingo that Nathan has paranoid schizophrenia and all of the schools Nathan claimed to attend were actually expensive "funny farms".
-Nathan is not a biologist as he claims.
-He does have a job at Pfizer, which his brother obtained for him, but it is in the library, and he only occasionally assists with research.
+Nathan tells Sophie and Stingo that he is doing groundbreaking research at Pfizer, but Nathan's physician brother tells Stingo that Nathan has paranoid schizophrenia and that all of the schools he claimed to attend were actually expensive "funny farms".
+Nathan is not a biologist as he claims, although he does have a job at Pfizer, which his brother obtained for him.
+However, it is in the library, and he only occasionally assists with research.

-After Nathan believes Sophie has betrayed him again, he calls her and Stingo on the phone and fires a gun in a violent rage.
-Sophie and Stingo flee to a hotel, and he plans for a future for the two of them.
-She agrees to be with him but not to marry because she considers herself an unfit mother.
-Upon arrival at Auschwitz, she had been forced to choose one of her children to be sent to the gas chamber if not both would be, so she chose Eva.
+After Nathan believes Sophie has betrayed him again, he calls Stingo and her on the phone and fires a gun in a violent rage.
+Sophie and Stingo flee to a hotel, and he begins planning for a future for the two of them.
+She agrees to be with him, but not to marry because she considers herself an unfit mother.

+Sophie explains that upon arrival at Auschwitz, she had been forced to choose which one of her children would be sent to the gas chamber and killed.
+If she failed to choose, both would be killed.
+Desperately, she chose to send her daughter Eva to save her son Jan, so that the family name might live on through his offspring.

-Sophie and Stingo make love.
-Then while he is sleeping, she leaves a note, returning to Nathan.
-Sophie and Nathan die by suicide together by taking cyanide.
-Stingo recites the poem "Ample Make This Bed" from a book by Emily Dickinson, the American poet Sophie was fond of reading, that she left on her bed.
+Sophie and Stingo have sex; while he is sleeping, she leaves a note before returning to Nathan.
+The next day, he returns to their building only to find Sophie and Nathan have committed suicide together by taking cyanide.
+Soon after, Stingo finds a book of poetry by Emily Dickinson, the American poet Sophie adored, on a table and recites the poem "Ample Make This Bed".